-If it is suspected that a child at school of Play is at risk/has been/is being abused or discloses to member of the team, all information must be recorded on an notes of concern form immediately, recording any signs and symptoms and exactly what the child has said.
-If disclosure is made by a child the team member must accurately report what has been said and who was present.
+If it is suspected that a child at School of Play is at risk/has been/is being abused or discloses to a member of the team, all information must be recorded on a note of concern form immediately, recording any signs and symptoms and exactly what the child has said.
+If disclosure is made by a child, the team member must accurately report what has been said and who was present.
 Where necessary the team member must complete a body map to show where exactly on the body the child is suspected to have been abused.
 On NO account must photographs be taken of any injuries or areas where abuse – either physical or sexual – is suspected.

 This is when children will tell you directly that they are being abused or neglected.